 During the Ibogaine experience physical withdrawal symptoms are alleviated.
 Although we do not understand how this process fully works, we know that the Ibogaine alkaloid helps to refresh and reset the addicted receptors in the brain.
 Serotonin and dopamine levels that have been damaged due to excessive drug or alcohol use are flooded and are healed back to their pre-addicted state.

 Safe.
 Comfortable.
 Effective.
 1-800-644-8482

 This process is completely unique.
 Some treatments, such as methadone and suboxone, are used to treat heroin addiction but can be very addictive and habit forming.
 Ibogaine, however, is non-addictive and once the treatment is finished there is no further need (or craving) to continue taking it.

 Ibogaine takes the user on a journey.
-During this journey the physical cravings are eliminated.
+During this journey the physical cravings are dramatically reduced or even eliminated.
 However, this “waking dream” also targets another critical area of the brain–the psychological.

 Addressing Psychological Trauma and Pain

 Ibogaine also works on a psychological level.
 During the psychedelic experience users find themselves in a place where the conscious and subconscious merge together.